bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Scroll down to and select "Done setting up the partition"

-After configuring these two partitions
-Scroll right down to the bottom of the screen and select
+After configuring these two partitions scroll right down to the bottom of the menu and select

     Finish partitioning and write changes to disk